adoolaeghe/CV/README.md

 ## Skills

+#### Critical thinking

+Working as an art curator, I have an eye and passion for staging artwork in a way that creates interest in an art exhibition.
+I’ve trained myself to identifying the relevant part of someone's idea or production to outline the holistic meaning of an exhibition.
+This approach has been especially helpful when learning to code, allowing me to separate problems into parts that I understand helping to solve their nature and solution.

 #### Self-driven learner

-My university studies were focused on independent learning experiences, I was pushed to find the resources for my own learning, having the freedom and opportunity to study a large array of fields and subjects (ranging from ).
-The culture  learning at Makers Academy allowed me to build project with complexe technology such as Blockchain application...
+My university studies were focused on independent learning experiences.
+I was pushed to find the resources for my own learning, having the freedom and opportunity to study a large array of fields and subjects (ranging from ).
+The culture  learning at Makers Academy allowed me to build project with complex technology such as Blockchain application...

+willing on to take a challenge. choose to study difficult subjects.

 #### Communication

-My good communication with my team was critical to my role in a contemporary art gallery, I had to facilitate the visitor engagement with the work displayed at the gallery and regularly publicly speak to present the exhibiton in front of potential collectors.
-I can fluently speak in french and english :fr::gb:
+My good communication with my team was critical to my role in a contemporary art gallery, I had to facilitate the visitor engagement with the work displayed and regularly publicly speak to present the exhibiton in front of potential collectors.
+This communication were particularly beneficial during my final project when working on a team with 3 other developers.

-#### Critical thinking

-Working as an art curators, I have an eye and passion for staging artwork in a way that creates interest in an art exhibition.
-I’ve trained myself to identifying the relevant part of someone's idea or production to outline the holistic meaning of an exhibition.
-This approach has been especially helpfull when learning to code, allowing me to separate problems into parts that I understand helping to solve their nature and solution.
+I can also fluently speak in french and english :fr::gb:

 #### Team-Player

 I have worked in a variety of context sharpening my interpersonal skills.
-I especially like to work in between conflicts, allowing flexibility that can lead to new approaches for a solution.
+I am good at reaching a compromise, allowing flexibility that can lead to new approaches for finding a solution.
 At Makers Academy, I intentionally decided to work in groups when given the opportunity, adding a crucial dimension and motivation to my learning.

 ## Education